saksham2105/db-vcs/README.md

 ```

-Similarly for other RDBMS, download necessay connectors
+Similarly for other RDBMS, download necessary connectors

 #### Usage